-Aligning Classifications to Match Microsoft Standards for Third-Party Software Updates
+Aligning to Microsoft Standards for Update Classifications

 We heard your feedback.
 In this blog post, we want to cover some changes to the way we set update classifications in our third-party software update catalog and why we decided to make these changes based on our customer’s feedback.